sfruitwala/hello-world/README.md

 # hello-world
-Ain't nuthin but a repository thang
+Ain't nuthin but a repository thang baby
+Two loc'ed out developers, so were crazy